ALF-eV/Association/DE-RSE-Proposal.md

 - Combination with the local DE-RSE chapters.

 ## Open questions
-- collection of funds vs Gemeinnützigkeit of DE-RSE
+- collection of funds vs. Gemeinnützigkeit of DE-RSE
 - for which time scales may we collect donations?
 - should we work together with https://techcultivation.org/#overview so that DE-RSE is an affiliated organization for them?
 - How much accounting overhead will that be for the Schatzmeister?